mui/material-ui/docs/src/pages/components/selects/selects-ru.md

 ## Customized selects

-Ниже находятся примеры кастомизации компонента.
+Here are some examples of customizing the component.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 The first step is to style the `InputBase` component.
 Once it's styled, you can either use it directly as a text field or provide it to the select `input` property to have a `select` field.